mrblog/peetsmap/README.md

 ![Mobile](screenshots/mobile.jpg)

 ### Customization

+You will need a Google Maps API key of course.

 As noted, the app has data on Peet's locations in California, scraped from the Peet's website and geocoded using the [Texas A&M Geocoding Services](http://geoservices.tamu.edu/Services/Geocode/).
 You can generate data for other states or generalize the app to select states.